Is the Concept of Aging Gracefully Outdated? (Video)

-Women are redefining life in their sixties.
-They are asking whether the idea of “aging gracefully” is an old fashioned and outdated concept.
-If you want to live life in your sixties with passion and verve, being true to yourself while challenging stereotypes of aging, this video is one that you will enjoy.
+Women are redefining life after 60.
+They are asking whether the idea of aging gracefully is an old fashioned and outdated concept.
+If you want to live life in your 60s with passion and verve, being true to yourself while challenging stereotypes of aging, this video is one that you will enjoy.

 - Should older women be expected to age gracefully?